 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair category 1

-Notes Evidence of movement cracking was evident to external walls of the extension.
-On the basis of a single visit this is considered to be of a longstanding non progressive nature.
+Notes Evidence of settlement cracking was evident to the external wall above the kitchen door.
+On the basis of a single visit this is considered to be of longstanding non progressive nature.